Chronic migraine, when someone has more than 15 headache days per month, affects 3–5% of the U.S. population.

 What Is Chronic Migraine?

-The International Headache Society defines chronic migraine as headache occurring on 15 or more days per month for more than three months, where at least 8 of those headache days have the features of migraine.
+The International Headache Society defines chronic migraine as headache occurring on 15 or more days per month for more than three months, where at least 8 of those headache days have migraine features:

 - The pain is moderate or severe and often intense.